 What expenses should I expect as a WSU Running Start student?

-Running Start students are responsible for books and course fees.
+Running Start students are responsible for books, their CougarCard, course fees and other potential fees that may be introduced prior to the start of the academic year.
 Course fees average less than $100 per semester, with many courses not having any associated fees.
+The CougarCard fee is the student’s ID card and is $10.

-If a student is eligible for free/reduced lunch, course fees are waived and students may borrow text books through our book loan program, once eligibility has been confirmed.
+If a student is eligible for free/reduced lunch, course fees and CougarCard fees are waived.
+Students may also borrow text books through our book loan program, once eligibility has been confirmed.

 Are WSU transfer credits transferrable to other colleges and universities?